Andrettin/Wyrmsun/readme.txt

 * Quests
 - Quests can now be accepted in a sub-menu in the town hall interface.
 - Increased the maximum quest pool size to 15.
-- Added new side-quests for gathering resources, building structures, researching upgrades and hunting wolves.
+- Added over a dozen new side-quests for gathering resources, building structures, researching upgrades and hunting wolves.
 These quests are available for the Anglo-Saxon, Germanic, Gothic, Norse, Suebi and Teutonic civilizations, and provide flavor based on each civilization's language.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.